What Is an API Gateway and How Does It Work?

 Incoming, Outgoing, and Internal API Gateways

-API gateways are often placed at the boundaries between different networks.
-Depending on these boundaries, we distinguish between incoming, outgoing, and internal API gateways.
-A single API gateway can take on all three roles, but in some cases it makes sense to separate them into different deployments.
+API gateways are often placed at the boundaries between networks.
+Based on their position, they can be classified as incoming, outgoing, or internal gateways.
+A single gateway can fulfill all three roles, but in larger architectures they are often deployed separately.

 Incoming API gateways expose APIs to external clients such as customers or partners over the public internet.
-This introduces significant security risks, which the gateway helps to manage through authentication, authorization, and traffic control.
+This increases the attack surface, so the gateway enforces security measures such as authentication, authorization, and traffic control.

-Outgoing API gateways handle calls from internal systems to external APIs.
-The gateway controls which applications may call external APIs, which operations they can access, and what data is allowed to leave the organization.
-It can also enforce an allow list of approved external APIs and block access to unapproved or unreleased APIs.
-Outgoing traffic is often overlooked, but it can also pose risks.
-Sensitive data may leave the organization, and if an external system is compromised, malicious responses could be used as part of an attack.
+Outgoing API gateways manage calls from internal systems to external APIs.
+They control which applications are allowed to access external services, which operations they may use, and what data can leave the organization.
+They can also enforce an allow list of approved APIs and block access to unapproved endpoints.
+Outgoing traffic is often underestimated as a risk: sensitive data may be exposed, and compromised external services could return malicious responses.

 Internal API gateways route traffic within the organization.
-Internal API traffic may pass through a gateway for reasons such as network segmentation, security enforcement, integration between systems, or usage tracking and billing.
+They are used for network segmentation, consistent security enforcement, system integration, and tracking API usage.

 Kinds of API Gateway

-In the past, companies often used a single API gateway for all use cases.
-Most API gateway products are flexible and can serve multiple purposes.
-However, over time many organizations discovered that certain scenarios are not well supported by a single gateway.
+In the past, organizations often used a single API gateway for all use cases.
+Most gateway products are flexible and can serve multiple purposes.
+Over time, however, it became clear that some scenarios are not well supported by a single deployment.
 As a result, specialized API gateways have emerged for different use cases.

 KindDescription

 MicrogatewayLightweight API gateway designed to run many instances with minimal resource usage.
-In container environments such as Kubernetes, it is not uncommon to deploy one gateway per application or service.
+In container environments such as Kubernetes, it is common to deploy one gateway per application or service.

-Legacy GatewayFocused on integrating legacy systems and protocols.
-Often provides strong support for XML technologies such as XSLT and XPath, as well as web service standards like SOAP and WSDL.
+Legacy Integration GatewayFocused on integrating legacy systems and protocols.
+Typically provides strong support for XML technologies such as XSLT and XPath, as well as web service standards like SOAP and WSDL.

 AI GatewayManages traffic related to artificial intelligence and large language models.
 Helps control costs, restrict capabilities, and govern interactions, for example when using model context protocols (MCP).